asw101/hey-binary/README.md

 The best way to install is to simply [download go](https://golang.org/dl/), go get and add to path.

-I'm also cross-compiling some binaries on this repo to make it easier to download.
+I'm also cross-compiling some binaries which can be [downloaded from this repo](https://github.com/asw101/hey-binary/releases).
 ## go get

     go get -u github.com/rakyll/hey